huggingface/blog/safecoder-vs-closed-models.md

 ## State-of-the-art models

-SafeCoder is currently built om top of the [StarCoder](https://huggingface.co/blog/starcoder) models, a family of open-source models designed and trained within the [BigCode](https://huggingface.co/bigcode) collaborative project.
+SafeCoder is currently built on top of the [StarCoder](https://huggingface.co/blog/starcoder) models, a family of open-source models designed and trained within the [BigCode](https://huggingface.co/bigcode) collaborative project.

 StarCoder is a 15.5 billion parameter model trained for code generation in over 80 programming languages.
 It uses innovative architectural concepts, like Multi-Query Attention (MQA), to improve throughput and reduce latency, a technique also present in the [Falcon](https://huggingface.co/blog/falcon) and adapted for [LLaMa 2](https://huggingface.co/blog/llama2) models.